 UXO has been continually encountered in the area since WW2.
 In 2018, Storm Emma uncovered various items, including an American anti-tank mine.

 The unique combination of the sea (water currents) and much historic military activity, concentrates UXO at coastlines.
 Naval weapons such as mines and shells frequently wash up on shores around the world.
-And this is in addition to land-based military activity resulting in UXO contamination.
+This is in addition to land-based military activity resulting in UXO contamination.